 If “yes”, then you might be eligible to save even more in your ABLE account.

-Thanks to ABLE to Work, working account holders who do not participate in an employer-sponsored retirement plan may contribute above the annual standard contribution limit of $16,000.
+Thanks to ABLE to Work, working account holders who do not participate in an employer-sponsored retirement plan may contribute above the annual standard contribution limit.
 The additional contribution is based on the lessor of:

 - The account holder’s compensation for the taxable year; or